 - That technologies and products always have unintended consequences beyond intended benefit which cannot be fully predicted by those who develop them

-These narratives can be explored through the history of specific technologies, through the lives of individual designers, engineers, architects etc., through the development of different civilisations, through investigating products as well as through the designing and making that children engage in.
+These narratives can be explored through the history of specific technologies, through the lives of individual designers, engineers, architects, through the development of different civilisations, through investigating products as well as through the designing and making that children engage in.

-We believe that each of these justifications should inform a school design & technology curriculum and, although in each school’s circumstance their relative significance may vary, to produce a curriculum that did not respond in part to each of these arguments would be a curriculum that was lacking an important dimension.
-However, it seems to be the case that too often the current justification for design & technology rests on the economic and personal arguments.
-As the above discussion makes clear, we have taken a strong view that these are not sufficient and, indeed, that relying on these puts the future of the subject at risk.
-By the same token, the cultural and social justifications seem underdeveloped in rationales for the subject and significant effort needs to be made in developing these in ways that teachers can realistically use in design & technology lessons right from the start of the design & technology learning journey in KS1.
+We believe that each of these four arguments should inform a school design & technology curriculum.
+While an individual school’s circumstances may vary the relative significance of the arguments, to produce a curriculum that did not respond in part to each of them would be a curriculum that was lacking an important dimension.
+It seems to be the case, however, that too often the current justification for design & technology rests on the economic and personal arguments.
+As the above discussion makes clear, we have taken a strong view that these are not sufficient and, indeed, that relying on these two only puts the future of the subject at risk.
+By the same token, the cultural and social justifications seem underdeveloped in rationales for the subject.
+Significant effort needs to be made in developing these in ways that teachers can realistically use right from the start of the design & technology learning journey in KS1.

 We further believe that meeting the totality of these arguments will be achieved by teaching children to achieve a combination of technological capability and technological perspective.